Information for Suspended Students

 Returning To WKU after A Suspension

-When you plan to return to the university you will need to refer to your original decision letter you received in your conduct hearing.
-You will not need to reapply to the university, but you will be required to complete a re-enrollment meeting with The Director of Judicial Affairs in the Office of Judicial Affairs.
-In all cases re-enrollment requires permission of the Director of Judicial Affairs.
-During the re-enrollment meeting, the Director of Judicial Affairs will go over all appropriate paperwork and review your sanctions.
+When you plan to return to the university you will need to refer to your original decision letter you received in your conduct meeting.
+You will not need to reapply to the university, but you will be required to complete a re-enrollment meeting with The Director of Student Conduct in the Office of Student Conduct In all cases re-enrollment requires permission of the Director.
+During the re-enrollment meeting, the Director will go over all appropriate paperwork and review your sanctions.
 At the same time, you may request that any notation of disciplinary hold be removed from your account.
 Failure to do so will impede your ability to register for classes and receive the information you’ll need to make a successful return.
 If you return to the university, your suspension or separation will still be a part of your disciplinary record.
 You will be placed on a Deferred Suspension upon your return.
 Your Deferred Suspension will be reviewed each semester and will remain open ended.
 You will be allowed to remain a student and complete classes during this time.
-If you, as a student, are found in violation of any university rule or the requirements of this sanction during the time of Deferred Suspension, the documentation will be reviewed by the Office of Judicial Affairs and suspension may take effect immediately.
+If you, as a student, are found in violation of any university rule or the requirements of this sanction during the time of Deferred Suspension, the documentation will be reviewed by the Office of Student Conduct and suspension may take effect immediately.